-The only problem is that, there are literally thousands of different plugins and blogging tools to choose from.
-To help you cut through all the noise… these are the 7 must-have WordPress plugins to install when you start a blog today:
+The only problem with WordPress plugins, is that there are literally thousands of different plugins and blogging tools to choose from out there.
+To help you cut through all the noise when you’re learning how to start a blog though… these are the 7 must-have WordPress plugins to install when you start blogging today:

 - Yoast SEO: The more people that can find your content, the better your blog will do.
 The Yoast WordPress plugin helps you to optimize your blog post titles, descriptions, content length and other elements across your entire blog so that you can be found easier by search engines.

 - WPForms: You’ll want your readers to be able to get in touch with you easily, which I highly recommend—as it’ll encourage other bloggers who want to collaborate with you an easy opportunity to reach out.
 WPForms is an easy-to-use plugin that allow you to drag & drop contact forms onto any page of your blog.